 \begin{remark} It follows directly from~\eqref{Qf-sogl} that for the elements of ${\rm Q}^f$, it holds

 where $x \in X^V$, $y,v \in X^I$, $z \in \widehat{X_{V \cup I}^f}$, $V,I \in W$, $V \cap I = {\O}$.

-On the other hand, if the elements of some system of finite-dimensional distributions parameterized by finite boundary conditions satisfy the conditions~\eqref{Q-sogl-Kolm} and~\eqref{Q-sogl-ekv}, then they satisfy the conditions~\eqref{Qf-sogl} as well.
+On the other hand, if the elements of some system of strictly positive finite-dimensional distributions parameterized by finite boundary conditions satisfy conditions~\eqref{Q-sogl-Kolm} and~\eqref{Q-sogl-ekv}, then they satisfy conditions~\eqref{Qf-sogl} as well.
 To verify this, it is enough to take a sum of both sides of~\eqref{Q-sogl-ekv} over all $v \in X^I$.